puneetmakkar/xml-crypto/README.md

 ## X.509 / Key formats
-Xml-Crypto internally relies on node's crypto module.
+xml-crypto-forked internally relies on node's crypto module.
 This means pem encoded certificates are supported.
 So to sign an xml use key.pem that looks like this (only the begining of the key content is shown):

 	-----BEGIN PRIVATE KEY-----
 	MIICdwIBADANBgkqhkiG9w0...